pauline-ng/SIFT4G_Create_Genomic_DB/README.md

     git clone https://github.com/pauline-ng/SIFT4G_Create_Genomic_DB.git scripts_to_build_SIFT_db

 ## Test Installation
 Test that it works on C. ruddii, on of the smallest known genomes.
+Files will be automatically downloaded from Ensembl.

     cd test_files